Powerlearnproject/se-day1-assignment-HellenDianaNjeri/README.md

 **Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.**

 Vague prompt : Draw a picture of a car

 Improved

-Draw a realistic digital painting of a luxury sports car parked on an open road at sunset.
-The car is sleek, aerodynamic, and painted in glossy black with chrome accents.
+Draw a realistic digital painting of a sports car parked on an open road at sunset.
+The car is sleek and painted in a glossy black finish.
 The background features a scenic view with mountains and a glowing orange sky.
 The lighting reflects beautifully on the car’s surface, highlighting its curves and design."

 Clarity – It avoids vague language and directly states what is required.
 Instead of saying “a nice car,” it specifies “a luxury sports car.”
 Conciseness – It provides essential details without unnecessary words, ensuring the model focuses on the most relevant aspects.